MBezuidenhoutGH/CMPG-323-Overview-34494847/README.md

 <p>CMPG 323 Project Overview of Student 34494847 at NWU Potchefstroom</p>

 <h2>Project Structure</h2>
-<p>For each project, a new repository will be created, meaning there will be five repositories by the end.
-The links to each repository are:
+<p>For each project, a new repository will be created, meaning there will be five completed repositories by the end of the semester.
+The links to each of repositories are:
     <ul>
         <li><a href="https://github.com/MarcelloClaud/CMPG-323-Overview-34494847">CMPG-323-Overview-34494847</a></li>
         <li><a href="https://github.com/MarcelloClaud/CMPG-323-Project-2-34494847">CMPG-323-Project-2-34494847</a></li>